redFrik/superColliderStandalone-macOS/README.md

 Also, at startup you will get two warnings in the terminal that I do no now how to avoid:

-* `scide warning: Failed to load fallback translation file.`
+* _scide warning: Failed to load fallback translation file._
-* `/Library/Caches/com.apple.xbs/Sources/AppleGVA...`
+* _/Library/Caches/com.apple.xbs/Sources/AppleGVA..._

+And in SuperCollider IDE post window there will be a warning the first time you run the program: _file "[...]/Library/Application Support/SuperCollider/Help/scdoc_version"_ does not exist.
+This will go away.